The Gizmo: Inherent difficulties

 A fault with the prototype and Musitronics Gizmotron was that the wheels were affected by conditions such as humidity and temperature.
 Additionally, due to deficiencies in the design of these units, the wheels would either produce harmonics of their own that varied with the speed of the wheel, or would act as a secondary bridge and produce dissonant overtones, depending on the notes played.
 According to Kevin Godley, "Some days it sounded absolutely beautiful and other days it sounded like shit.
-Sometimes it was like a chainsaw, and sometimes it sounded like a cello and other times it varied between to two, so it was never a particularly stable piece of kit, but we persevered with it.”
+Sometimes it was like a chainsaw, and sometimes it sounded like a cello and other times it varied between to two, so it was never a particularly stable piece of kit, but we persevered with it."

 The severity of these problems could be minimized by adjusting the proximity of the wheels to the guitar strings with extreme precision.
 Adjustment was very time-consuming, where each wheel (and arm) is moved closer or farther to a string to achieve the purest tone.
-Improper set-up of these wheels meant either a lack of tone, or — usually in the case of over-eager amateur or impatient guitarists — an undesirably harsh tone caused by wheels being forced too tightly against the strings.
+Improper set-up of these wheels meant either a lack of tone, or—usually in the case of over-eager amateur or impatient guitarists—an undesirably harsh tone caused by wheels being forced too tightly against the strings.
 Using the Gizmotron required that guitarists modify their playing techniques to use only a very light touch when pressing the keys.
 Specific and repeated instructions in the Gizmotron owner's manual stress this.

-In the Musitronics version of the Gizmotron, an improper set-up resulted in a quick wearing down of the wheels for which there were no replacements — the wheels were not removable from the arm attachments.
+In the Musitronics version of the Gizmotron, an improper set-up resulted in a quick wearing down of the wheels for which there were no replacements—the wheels were not removable from the arm attachments.
 Musitronics Gizmotron wheels were expensive and problematic to produce.

-Musitronics and Gizmo, Inc. Bankruptcy
+Musitronics and Gizmo Inc. bankruptcy

 Musitronics created a separate division, Gizmo Inc., to produce the Gizmotron and solve its problems.
 Deeply in debt and unable to raise the funding necessary to continue operations, due largely to a failed Musitronics marketing deal with ARP Instruments, Gizmo Inc. declared bankruptcy in 1981, shortly after its president, Aaron Newman, suffered a heart attack.

 Today, intact and working Musitronics Gizmotrons are virtually non-existent.
-The wheels and arm attachments were made of a plastic (Delrin) that cracks and weakens over time.
+The wheels and arm attachments were made of a plastic (polyoxymethylene) that cracks and weakens over time.
 As a result, the wheels and arms of all Musitronics Gizmotrons become brittle and disintegrate even in "like new" unopened boxes.
 Other guitar effects have since been used to create sustained tones, but because of the Gizmotron's mechanical nature and physics involved, electronics alone have not been able to replicate the sound.